Ryan Tannehill Player Prop Bets for NFL Week 11 | Tennessee vs. Houston 11/21/2021

 Matchup vs. Houston

-- Tannehill averages 211.8 passing yards per game in five matchups against the Texans, 24.7 fewer yards his over/under in Sunday's game.
+- In five matchups against the Texans, Tannehill averaged 211.8 passing yards per game, 24.7 yards fewer than his over/under in Sunday's game.

-- Tannehill threw a touchdown pass four times and multiple TDS three times over three of those games against the Texans.
+- Tannehill threw one touchdown pass four times and multiple TDs three times against the Texans.

 - Note: Tannehill's stats vs. Texans date back to 2016.

-- The Texans have the NFL's 20th-ranked pass defense this season, allowing 263.8 yards per game through the air.
+- The 263.8 passing yards the Texans allow per game makes them the NFL's 20th-ranked pass defense this season.

-- The Texans have allowed 16 passing TDs this season (1.8 per game), ranking them 19th among NFL defenses.
+- With 16 passing TDs allowed this season, the Texans defense is ranked 19th in the league.

 Recent Performances

-- Tannehill put together a 213-yard performance against the Saints last week, completing 70.4% of his passes and throwing for one touchdown.

-- Tannehill added five carries for one yard while scoring one touchdown in the running game.
+- He tacked on five carries for one yard while scoring one rushing touchdown.

-- He also has 30 rushing yards on nine carries (with two touchdowns), averaging 10.0 yards per game.
+- He also has 30 rushing yards on nine carries (plus two rushing touchdowns), averaging 10.0 yards per game on the ground.

 Tannehill's Tennessee Teammates